georgiee/angular-workshop-skipbo/docs/challenges/04-rxjs/challenge.md

 # RxJS

 Start with the branch `workshop/04-rxjs-start`.
+We are creating an AI called Oscar 🐙

 ## Code changes

 I disabled the guard specs to give some room for other specs we might encounter.

 Most changes come from integrating more parts of the  `skipbo-core`.
 PlayerService & GameService were updated to expose data and functionality from the core.
 The GameplayComponent template was updated to display some of the new data.